 You will encounter special wildlife basically anywhere you go sea kayaking in New Zealand, from native seabirds to but if you want to be sure you get a memorable experience interacting with New Zealand’s unique species on a sea kayaking tour, there are a few particular spots you should target.
 Kaikoura is best known as the South Island’s whale-watching mecca, but there is plenty of other wildlife in these waters.
 While you won’t get out far enough to worry about crossing paddles with a Humpback, you can be surrounded by dusky dolphins and playful fur seals – as well as stunning mountain scenery – on a Kaikoura sea kayaking tour.

 If you’re looking for something smaller, take a sea kayak tour from the sleepy Canterbury coastal port of Akaroa and you’ll encounter Australasia’s largest mainland colony of Little Penguins at Pohatu Marine Reserve, not to mention staggering cliffs, dramatic rock stacks, and an impressive natural arch.
 The North Island is also full of fantastic nature spotting sea kayak spots, from the picturesque islands dotted around Auckland’s Hauraki Gulf to native Hector’s dolphins off the west coast.
-Perhaps the pick of the bunch for wildlife spotting, though, is a kayaking tour from Whakatane to beautiful Whale Island, which despite the name is home to more fur seals, little blue penguins, and diving gannets than whales.
+Perhaps the pick of the bunch for wildlife spotting, though, is a kayaking and sailing tour from Whakatane to beautiful Whale Island, which despite the name is home to more fur seals, little blue penguins, and diving gannets than whales.
 It is also a kayaker’s paradise, with secluded coves and caves to explore, tranquil waters, and a completely different pace of life from the mainland.

 Relax and enjoy the view on a sea kayak tour in New Zealand